SiegeEngine/siege-engine/FAQ.md

 Further, it is not a complete game, but requires additional game-specific code in order to flesh out an actual game.

-While it is still a big project, it is no where near the scale of an MMO project.
+While it is still a big project, it is nowhere near the scale of an MMO project.

 The reason we call it an MMO engine (the first M standing for Massively) is that we see no reason that the engine could not support massive player-bases (eventually),